vinaykumar0339/swift-ui-navigation/README.md

 ### 1. Define Routes

-First, define your routes by conforming to the `Route` protocol.
-Enums are perfect for this.
+Define your routes by conforming to the `Route` protocol.
+Enums with associated values are ideal for handling parameters.

 ```swift
 import SwiftUINavigation